simonisHereHelp/apron/README.md

 ## 📊 Store AI Success Checklist

-- [ ] Do you know how MagicApron queries can help increase store sales?
+- [ ] Do you know how DeepSeek-styled queries can help increase store sales?
 - [ ] Can your store run MagicApron workshops on a regular basis?
 - [ ] Do you have a way to introduce or teach Pro customers about MagicApron?
 - [ ] Is there a booth or station set up for customers to try MagicApron in-store?